dotmonger/dotmonger.github.io/posts/too-hard-to-not-being-tempted.md

-Too hard to not being tampted
+Too hard to not being tempted
 -----------------------------------------------------------------------------------------
 _Posted: 16 December 2016_